Diyckstra/terraform-provider-deyckstra/website/docs/d/ebs_volume.md

 layout: "aws"
 page_title: "aws_ebs_volume"
 description: |-
-  Get information on an EBS volume.
+  Provides information about an EBS volume.
 ---

 # Data Source: aws_ebs_volume

-Use this data source to get information about an EBS volume for use in other resources.
+Provides information about an EBS volume for use in other resources.

 ## Example Usage